a Dance Mag | Spotlight

 In a country where protest is a crime, the dancing body itself becomes a site of resistance.
 Choreographer and researcher Sasha Portyannikova documents how artists under impossible conditions continue to create despite all risks.

-Kala Keli: A Jungle Sanctuary of Movement and Play
+Kalakeli: A Jungle Sanctuary of Movement and Play

-Kala Keli: A Jungle Sanctuary of Movement and Play
+Kalakeli: A Jungle Sanctuary of Movement and Play

 Nestled in Goa’s jungles, Kala Keli is a dance retreat where movement becomes meditation.
 By day: contemporary, martial arts, and yoga in open-air studios.
 By night: bonfire circles and ecstatic beach dances.
 Here, rigor meets play and bodies remember their wild, joyful language.